theseniordads/monomental/DOCS/README.md

 ## "Remixing" the demo
 Now we had a version of the source that compiled an (almost) exact copy of the original demo.
 But we weren't going to stop there!
 One annoying thing we noticed whilst debugging was that the timing of the screens was slowly getting out of sync as the demo progressed.
 We noticed this when running the original demo, so it wasn't a result of our recompilation.
 Now, if you've seen our "Air Dirt" and "Xmas Card '97" demos, you'll know how picky we are with timing!
 So it was really super annoying to see it slowly fall apart in this demo, and we realise that it it was probably *always* like that when you view it on it's intended platform!

 Also, we wanted to fix that message you get when you try and run the demo on a colour monitor!
-It's bad enough that you get a nasty message, but having having a situation where it appears to exit cleanly to the desktop, and the computer crashes when you start moving the mouse is taking the piss!
+It's bad enough that you get a nasty message, but having having a situation where it appears to exit cleanly to the desktop, and then the computer crashes when you start moving the mouse is taking the piss!
 In fact, is there a reason the message appears *after* the initial text intro has happened?

 Finally, we were wondering about the 96K worth of unpacked PI3s in the demo.
-Could we have worked out a way to pack them and use them in the demo if we had that time?
+Could we have worked out a way to pack them and use them in the demo if we had the time?

 ### Branching for the "remix" version
 The good thing about source control is that you can preserve the original code, and do a different version in another branch.
 So the the first thing we did was create branches for the "remaster" and the "remix" version we were about to start working on.